How to Install Firewalld on Fedora Linux

 Deleting Unused Zones

 Remove custom zones you no longer need to keep your configuration clean.
-Replace your_zone with the zone name:
+For example, to delete the webservers zone created earlier:

 sudo firewall-cmd --reload

 You cannot delete built-in zones like “public” or “home,” only custom zones you’ve created.
-Make sure no interfaces are assigned to the zone before deleting it.
+Before deleting a zone, ensure no interfaces are currently assigned to it.

 Log and Block Suspicious IP Addresses

 When you identify suspicious traffic from a specific IP address, create a rich rule that both logs and blocks the packets.
 This pairs nicely with Fail2ban on Fedora for automated intrusion prevention.
-Replace your_zone and ip_address with your values:
+The following example blocks the IP address 192.0.2.50 in the public zone:

 sudo firewall-cmd --reload